 Check out the schedule on your map to see what shows, parades and little things that are happening during your visit.
 Take advantage of some of the best entertainment Disney has ever developed.

 And of course the day ends with the best shows anywhere.
 Every night, the best fireworks show in the world ends the day at the Magic Kingdom.

-Wishes is the perfect way to end the day.
+Happily Ever After is the perfect storybook way to end the day.